Montinia

 Montinia is a monotypic genus of flowering plants belonging to the family Montiniaceae.
 It only contains one known species, Montinia caryophyllacea Thunb.

 Its native range is Southern Africa.
 It is found in Angola, Botswana, the Cape Provinces (of South Africa) and Namibia.
 It grows on dry, rocky, sandstone or granite slopes.

 Description

 It is an upright, greyish, dioecious shrublet.
 It has male and female flowers on separate plants.
 It grows up to 1.5 m tall.
 It has leathery, elliptical shaped and sometimes tufted leaves.
 They are 15–70 mm long, pale green, smooth and have a dull, waxy coating.
-It blossoms between May to October and bears small waxy, white flowers, either in loose clusters on the male plants or 1 or 2 flowers on the females plants.
+It blossoms between May and October and bears small waxy, white flowers, either in loose clusters on the male plants or 1 or 2 flowers on the females plants.
 The flowers have 4 petals.

 After flowering, the plant produces an ovoid shaped, seed capsule or 'fruit', which is often dry and brown, and shuttle-shaped.
 It is 15–20 mm long.
 The husk splits into 2 halves to release the seeds.
 Small flatten discs with membranous wings.